devonpmack/react-pokedex-workshop/README.md

 ## React Basics

 Welcome to my React workshop.
 React is a fantastic framework for Javascript that makes building interfaces more fun and simpler to develop.
+In this workshop I'll use the 💻 emoji to show that some coding must be done.

 I've provided some starting code for you in `src/Pokedex.js`.
 Open it in CodeSandbox.
 You should see